craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/d_ Chapter Six - Level Five; Pick-up Sticks.md

 #### Burning Hallway
 - A long hallway reminiscent of the *Dart Halls* from lower floors.
 This hall is covered in tiles of pressure plates, and the walls are lined with thin ports.
 #### Blood for Coin
-#### Clean Hall... of Ooze
+#### Clean Ooze
 #### 'Mercy'
 - This series of chambers is the one Holding within Kailkeep's Hells.
-There is a population of some 700 survivors
+There is a population of some 700 survivors who have permanently made their home here.
+- A majority of these people are farmers and crafters.
+Between residents, barter is generally the preferred method of commerce, trading necessities between each other.
+They generally trade their surplus for the things that